REM delay: When Montreal's light rail system is now expected to launch

 The REM, initially set to get moving this spring, is now expected to launch this summer, officials said Thursday.

-Pierre Barrieau, an urban planner with the federal government, says the trains must undergo testing before commuters climb aboard, but that hasn't started yet.
+Pierre Barrieau, who works in urban planning, says the trains must undergo testing before commuters climb aboard, but that hasn't started yet.

 The testing process requires the trains to run 20 hours a day for ten straight days.
-After that, Barrieau says it will take 30 days for him to provide his final authorization.
+After that, Barrieau says it will take 30 days for Ottawa to provide final authorization.

 "We know, just looking outside, we see that trains aren't running every two and a half minutes in rush hour.
 You know they haven't started that testing," he said.